 After our client confirms that they’re comfortable with the cost of the preliminary estimate, we proceed with a detailed estimate.

-We make a detailed estimate when we know all the details about your app.
-The detailed estimate takes more time and effort on our part because it involves the whole development team.
-Usually, a detailed estimate takes no fewer than two days.
+We make a detailed estimate wwhen we know all the details about your app.
+The detailed estimate takes more time and effort on our part because it involves the whole development team making an app development cost breakdown.
+Usually, a detailed mobile app development cost estimate takes no fewer than two days.